Zeppelinpp/EzPlayer/README.md

 <div align="center">

-Made with ❤️ for audio lovers
+Made with ❤️ for all Transcribers

 </div>